diklacohenziv/American-Checkers/README.md

 6. If the move is 'illegal', the user will be prompted to enter a valid move.
 7. After a valid move was entered by the user, the screen will be cleared and the board will be re-drawn with the new state.
 8. The O's kings are marked with 'Q'.
-The X's kings are marked with Z.
+The X's kings are marked with 'Z'.
 9. In case of a 'jump' over an opposing coin ("Eating" / "Capturing"), the opposing man is eliminated.
 10. The user may decide to quit by entering 'Q' instead of a valid move.